aadilminhaz/AI-Gateway/README.md

 For Core Validator Model, Llama 4 Scout will be used.
 The Llam model will be fine-tunned an custom trained to validate mallicious prompt.
 The first phase targets validation of mallicious text prompt, with the possibility to identify other form of mallicious prompt inputs.

+TO-DO:
+Phase 0: Basic setup with an Interface that exposes AI-Gateway's API to recieve the user prompt, and forward it the the taget model by calling the target model inference API.

 ## Architecture